ncsizemore/jheem-portal/.claude-sessions/2025-12-18_full_baltimore_data_generation.md

 | **Aggregated (gzipped)** | **1.0 MB** |
 | **Projected for 31 cities** | **~31 MB gzipped** |

-This is significantly smaller than initial estimates (~71 MB) because we excluded `individual.simulation` statistic.
+This was significantly smaller because it excluded risk faceting.

 ### Correct Outcome Names